RTX/CollecetDelugeSamples/README.md

 ### You can copy the new song files to deluge SD
 Copy also the COLLECTED folder rename the file and make sure you folow the song name structure
-*   it must start with SONG 3 Digits And can be A to Z at the end of the file name
+*   it must start with SONG, 3 Digits And can Optional A to Z at the end of the file name for Versions
 *   for example SONG000A.XML